AhireNilseh/getting_started_open_source_test/README.md

 1) It's like a big function

 Let's say you want to fully understand a piece of code which is a hundred lines long.
 If it's in a single function, how much time do you think it will take you?
-Now let's say that the code is splitted into 3 functions.
+Now let's say that the code is spited into 3 functions.
 It's going to be much faster to understand.

 The main reason is that there are less moving pieces.
 The time to understand a function is exponential to the number of variables/number of lines in it.
 After a while it just becomes impossible.
 It doesn't fit in your short-term memory.